 As basis for our study we use the earthquake catalog of the LED from 2011 to 2018 for earthquakes within the area close to the ASZ (8.5-9.5° E, 48-48.8° N, Fig. 1b).
-For these 575 earthquakes we received the bulletin files of the LED (Bulletin-Files des Landeserdbebendienstes B-W, 2018), consisting of hypocenter location, origin time, local magnitude ML1 and all phase travel time picks with corresponding quality and P-phase polarity.
+For these 575 earthquakes we received the bulletin files of the LED (Bulletin-Files

+150 des Landeserdbebendienstes B-W, 2018), consisting of hypocenter location, origin time, local magnitude ML; and all phase travel time picks with corresponding quality and P-phase polarity.
 The LED picks from 2011 to 2018 are from 51 LED seismic stations and 14 seismic stations run by other agencies like the state earthquake service of Switzerland (Fig. 1a).
 Locations are determined with HYPOPLUS, a Hypoinverse variant modified after Oncescu et al. (1996) which allows the usage of a 1.5-D seismic velocity model approach (Stange and Brüstle 2005).
-Most hypocenter depths are well determined, but around 9.7% of the depth values are manually fixed.
+Most hypocenter depths are well determined, but around 9.7% of

+- 155 the depth values are manually fixed.
 The median uncertainty for longitude, latitude and depth within the catalog are: 0.5 km, 0.6 km, and 2.0 km, respectively.
-The magnitude ML ranges from 0.0 to 3.4 with average uncertainties of about ±0.2 and the magnitude of completeness is around ML 0.6 (see Fig. S1XXX in the appendix).
-The used catalog only contains natural events, as quarry blasts are sorted out and induced events do not occur in the study region.

-170 Additionally, within the AlpArray Project (Hetényi et al., 2018), nine seismic stations were installed starting in beginning in summer 2015 within 80 km distance to the ASZ, four of them directly around the ASZ (AlpArray Seismic Network, 2015, Fig. 1b).
+The magnitude ML ranges from 0.0 to 3.4 with average uncertainties of about ±0.2 and the magnitude of completeness is around ML 0.6 (see Fig. S1 in the appendix).
+The used catalog only contains natural events, as quarry blasts are sorted out and induced events do not occur in the study region. - Additionally, within the AlpArray Project (Hetényi et al., 2018), nine seismic stations were installed starting in summer 2015 within 80 km distance to the ASZ, four of them directly around the ASZ (AlpArray Seismic Network, 2015, Fig. 1b).
 To get an even denser network and to detect microseismicity we started to install another 15 seismic broadband stations from the KABBA beginning in July 2018 in areas with striking seismicity in the northern Alpine foreland within our project StressTransfer (Fig. 1a) (Mader and Ritter, in print).
-Five of those stations are located in the vicinity of the ASZ (Fig. 1b) and the advection of the advection of the stations are located in the vicinity of the ASZ (Fig. 1b) and the advection of the advection of the advection of the stations are located in the vicinity of the ASZ (Fig. 1b) and the advection of th
+Five of those stations are located in the vicinity of the ASZ (Fig. 1b) and three of them where already running at the end of 2018. - 165 We complemented the LED catalog with additional seismic P- and S-phase picks from the four AASN stations located around the ASZ from 2016 to 2018 and our StressTransfer stations recording in 2018.
+In total, our combined dataset consists of 575 earthquakes (Fig. 1b) with 4521 direct P- and 4567 direct S-phase travel time picks from 69 seismic stations.